MarcelRobeer/explabox/README.md

 <img src="https://github.com/MarcelRobeer/explabox/blob/main/img/layers.png?raw=true" alt="layers" width="400"/>

 The `explabox` consists of three layers:
-1. __Ingestibles__ provide a unified interface for importing models and data, which abstracts away how they are accessed and allows for optimized processing.
+1. __Ingestibles__: A unified interface for importing models (any Python `Callable`, `scikit-learn`, `onnx`) and data (`Pandas`, `huggingface`, raw files), abstracting away access for optimized processing.
-2. __Analyses__ are used to turn opaque ingestibles into transparent digestibles.
-The four types of analyses are _explore_, _examine_, _explain_ and _expose_.
+2. __Analyses__: The core four-step engine that transform ingestibles into insights using the _explore_, _examine_, _explain_ and _expose_ methods.
-3. __Digestibles__ provide insights into model behavior and data, assisting stakeholders in increasing the explainability, fairness, auditability and safety of their AI systems.
+3. __Digestibles__: The stakeholder-centric output system.
+Digestibles are interactive objects and static reports that present audit results in formats tailored to developers, auditors, and decision-makers provide insights into model behavior and data, assisting stakeholders in increasing the explainability, fairness, auditability and safety of their AI systems.
 Depending on their needs, these can be accessed interactively (e.g. via the Jupyter Notebook UI or embedded via the API) or through static reporting.

 <a name="example-usage"/></a>
 ## Example usage